Article mis à jour le 5 Aug 2024

 What to do in Lisbon in 3 days

 Lisbon is a city built on 7 hills.
-Some streets have such a steep drop in height that funiculars have been built there to be able to go to the heights of the city.
-The cost of living is rather cheap for the French wallet.
-Lisbon is a very secure city.
-The police are everywhere, residents told us there were no violent attacks in the city center.
+Some streets are so steep that funicular railways have been built to take you to the heights of the city.
+The cost of living is fairly cheap for French people.
+Lisbon is a very safe city.
+The police are everywhere, and residents told us that there were no violent attacks in the city centre.
+On the other hand, there are pickpockets, so be especially careful on the trams !
+Now that you know everything, here are our must-dos for visiting Lisbon.

 Itinerary to visit Lisbon: Day 1